mobxjs/mobx/docs/refguide/computed-decorator.md

 * `name`: String, the debug name used in spy and the MobX devtools
 * `context`: The `this` that should be used in the provided expression
 * `setter`: The setter function to be used.
 Without setter it is not possible to assign new values to a computed value.
 If the second argument passed to `computed` is a function, this is assumed to be a setter.
 * `compareStructural`: By default `false`.
-If this value, the output of the expression is structurally compared with the previous value before any observer is notified about a change.
+When true, the output of the expression is structurally compared with the previous value before any observer is notified about a change.
 This makes sure that observers of the computation don't re-evaluate if new structures are returned that are structurally equal to the original ones.
 This is very useful when working with point, vector or color structures for example.

 ## `@computed.struct` for structural comparison